 HBase is an open source, non-relational, distributed database modeled after Google's BigTable.
 It was developed as part of Apache Software Foundation's Hadoop project and runs on top of Hadoop Distributed File System(HDFS) to provide BigTable-like capabilities for Hadoop.
 HBase provides you a fault-tolerant, efficient way of storing large quantities of sparse data using column-based compression and storage.
-In addition, HBase provides fast lookup of data because data is stored in-memory instead of on disk.
+In addition, HBase provides fast lookup of data because it caches data in-memory.
 HBase is optimized for sequential write operations, and it is highly efficient for batch inserts, updates, and deletes.
 HBase works seamlessly with Hadoop, sharing its file system and serving as a direct input and output to Hadoop jobs.
 HBase also integrates with Apache Hive, enabling SQL-like queries over HBase tables, joins with Hive-based tables, and support for Java Database Connectivity (JDBC).
-With Amazon EMR, you can back up HBase to Amazon S3 and you can restore from a previously created backup.
+With Amazon EMR, you can use Amazon S3 as as a data store for Apache HBase, enabling you to lower costs and reduce operational complexity.
+If you use HDFS as a data store, you can back up HBase to Amazon S3 and you can restore from a previously created backup.
 Learn more about HBase and Amazon EMR.

 Phoenix enables low-latency SQL with ACID transaction capabilities over data stored in Apache HBase.
 You can easily create secondary indexes for additional performance, and create different views over the same underlying HBase table.
 Learn more about Phoenix on Amazon EMR.

 Impala is an open source tool in the Hadoop ecosystem for interactive, ad hoc querying using SQL syntax.
 Instead of using MapReduce, it leverages a massively parallel processing (MPP) engine similar to that found in traditional relational database management systems (RDBMS).
-With this architecture, you can query your data in HDFS or HBase tables very quickly, and leverage Hadoop's ability to process diverse data types and provide schema at runtime.
-This lends Impala to interactive, low-latency analytics.
-Also, this application supports user defined functions in Java and C++, and can connect to BI tools through ODBC and JDBC drivers.
-Impala uses the Hive metastore to hold information about the input data, including the partition names and data types.
 Learn more about Impala and Amazon EMR.

 Hue is an open source user interface for Hadoop that makes it easier to run and develop Hive queries, manage files in HDFS, run and develop Pig scripts, and manage tables.
 Hue on Amazon EMR also integrates with Amazon S3, so you can query directly against Amazon S3 and easily transfer files between HDFS and Amazon S3.
 Learn more about Hue and Amazon EMR.